-Our interview season begins in August, with our first invitations being sent out in July and continues into March.
+Our interview season runs from August through March, with our first invitations being sent out in July.
 Files may be read multiple times before a decision is made with regards to extending an interview, and it is quite common that files are put on hold before an interview invitation is extended.
-We recommend that applicants keep their file updated by using the online application portal throughout the application season.
+We recommend that applicants keep their file updated by using the online Application Portal throughout the application season.